“The Idiot School”

 -

-James Trent.
-Inventing the feeble mind: A history of intellectual disability in the United States.
-Oxford University Press, 2016, 81. ↩︎
+James Trent, Inventing the Feeble Mind: A History of Intellectual Disability in the United States (Oxford: Oxford University Press, 2016), 81. ↩︎

 -